-Any individual, organization or agency ("complainant") may file a complaint with the Cobb County School District (CCSD), if that individual, organization or agency believes and alleges that CCSD is violating a Federal statute or regulation that applies to a program under the Elementary and Secondary Education Act of 1965 (ESEA).
-The complaint must allege a violation that occurred not more than one year prior to the date that the complaint is received, unless a longer period is reasonable because the violation is considered systemic or ongoing.
+Any individual, organization or agency ("complainant") may file a complaint with the Cobb County School District (CCSD), if that individual, organization or agency believes and alleges that CCSD is violating a Federal statute or regulation that applies to a program under the Every Student Succeeds Act (ESSA).
+The complaint must allege a violation that occurred not more than one (1) year prior to the date that the complaint is received, unless a longer period is reasonable because the violation is considered systemic or ongoing.